connxio/docs/docs/connxio-portal/testing.md

     />
     </div>

 8. Once the configurations and input files are set, click on "Start test run" to begin the test.
+You need to create an API key to start a test run that includes integrations with the API inbound type.

 <div style={{maxWidth: '800px'}}>
     <ThemedImage